JimmyBeldone/gatsby-plugin-stylus-resources/README.md

 ## Usage

-1. Create your file (or files) with resources:
+1. Create your file (or files) with resources :

 ```styl
 /* styles/config/mixins.styl */